moonstar-x/server-setup/docs/services/media/jellyfin.md

 # Jellyfin

-[Jellyfin](https://jellyfin.org/) is an open source of the famous media server *Emby*.
+[Jellyfin](https://jellyfin.org/) is an open source version of the famous media server *Emby*.
 This media server has an official image available on [Docker Hub](https://hub.docker.com/r/jellyfin/jellyfin) which we'll use.

 ## Pre-Installation